patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

-## Screen Readers
+## Screen readers
-To truly test your accessibility, open up a screen reader of your choice (we use Voice Over).
-Just as front-end developers use their browser to see how their changes look, you should also open a screen reader to see how your accessibility looks.
+Just as front-end developers use their browser to see how their changes look, you should use a screen reader to see how your accessibility looks (we use Voice Over).

 Generally, screen readers access the DOM (Document Object Model), and they use browser APIs (Application Programming Interfaces) to get the information they need.
 In this way, a screen reader knows what to say when a set of list items begins and ends, and it typically announces, in advance, how many items are in the list.
 A screen reader can also traverse a page using heading navigation to speak the heading level.

 Here are a few aspects that can affect how screen readers communicate information:

-- **Semantic HTML** - Semantics refers to the meaning of a piece of code.
+- **Semantic HTML**: Semantics refers to the meaning of a piece of code.
 A semantic element clearly describes its meaning to both the browser and the developer.
-For example, `<div>` and `<span>` are non-semantic elements because it tells nothing about its contents.
-Examples of semantic elements include `<form>`, `<table>`, etc. which clearly define its contents.
-Screen readers expect semantic HTML when traversing the DOM so non-semantic elements that are not customized to be made accessible are highly likely to be inaccessible.
+For example, `<div>` and `<span>` are non-semantic elements because they don't describe their contents.
+Examples of semantic elements include `<form>` and `<table>`, which clearly define their contents.
+Screen readers expect semantic HTML when traversing the DOM, so non-semantic elements that aren't customized to be made accessible are highly likely to be inaccessible.
 Aria and other accessible attributes are meant to extend the functionality and meaning of native semantics, but at the core, your HTML should be semantic.

-- **Headings** - A visual user can scan a page and fairly quickly understand the information architecture of the page.
+- **Headings**: A visual user can scan a page and fairly quickly understand its information architecture.
 Visually impaired users have other methods of achieving this.
-One common method is the use of headings where a user will use the heading levels to determine the flow of information.
-Having headings that vary in size simply based on design and not functionality will likely confuse these users.
-Having a clear flow of sequential heading sizes based on headings and subheadings is significantly clearer to all users.
+One common method is using heading levels to determine the flow of information.
+Headings that vary in size simply based on design and not functionality will likely confuse these users.
+A clear flow of sequential heading sizes based on headings and subheadings is significantly clearer to all users.

-- **Accessible names for all elements** - When an element does not have visual text or when further explanation is necessary, a screen reader will not know what an item is or does.
-If you have an icon `<button>`, for example, the screen reader can only tell that it’s a button if it doesn’t have a label, not what the button does.
+- **Accessible names for all elements**: When an element doesn't have visual text or when further explanation is necessary, a screen reader will not know what an item is or does.
+For example, if you have an icon `<button>`, and it doesn't have a label, the screen reader can only tell that it’s a button—it can't determine what the button does.
 Add a few more non-labeled buttons, and now all the screen reader sees are vague buttons with no understanding of what they do.
-See above section on labeling for more information.
+For more information, see the labeling section.

-- **Links** - similar to the above point, links need clarity too and should always have a label.
-Without it, users have no idea where the links point to - would you click on a link if you had no idea where it went?
-If you have the same label for multiple links though, it needs to be the same URL.
+- **Links**: Similar to buttons, links should alway have a label for clarity.
+Without the label, users have no idea where the links point to.
+If you have the same label for multiple links, each link must point to the same URL.
 Links, buttons, and form controls should make sense out of context.
 If a user wants to look at all of the links available, they should be able to differentiate the available links.
-You shouldn’t have ten “Click here” links.
+You shouldn’t have multiple “Click here” links.

-- **Landmarks** - As mentioned earlier, landmarks help identify regions to communicate the structure of a page.
-There are a number of types of landmarks such as banners, navigation, main, form, etc. When there are more than one of the same role (for example, two navigation regions on the same page), these regions should be differentiated by an `aria-label`.
+- **Landmarks**: Landmarks help communicate the structure of a page by identifying regions.
+There are many types of landmarks, such as banners, navigation, main, and form.
+When there are more than one of the same role (for example, two navigation regions on the same page), these regions should be differentiated by an `aria-label`.

-- **Dynamic content** - One of the biggest accessibility concerns with dynamic content is the need to notify users that the content has changed.
+- **Dynamic content**: One of the biggest accessibility concerns with dynamic content is the need to notify users that the content has changed.
 Sighted users benefit from highlighting or drawing visual attention to the changes.
-Non-sighted users need to be notified some other way, such as by loading a new page, sending the focus to the new content, or using ARIA live announcements.
+Non-sighted users need to be notified in another way, such as loading a new page, sending the focus to the new content, or using ARIA live announcements.

-- **Unrelated announcements** from the OS outside of the web app - Other notifications can interrupt a user while interacting with a page.
-For example, "you received a new chat msg from xyz".
-This possibility should be considered when designing and developing for screen readers as it will impact their experience.
-This is why it's good to keep things like validation messages and alerts terse, as it makes it less likely that an announcement will be interrupted.
+- **Unrelated notifications**: Notifications from the operating system outside of the web app can interrupt a user while interacting with a page (for example, "You received a new chat message.").
+Consider this possibility when designing and developing for screen readers, and keep any notification messaging concise to limit the interruption.

 <br />